Handy Resources

 If required to attend for assessment, who am I about to attend?

-You will attend an Occupational Health Practitioner – whose area of interest is work, health, ability and disability and any circumstances where work and health interfere with each other.
+You will attend an Occupational Health Physician – whose area of interest is work, health, ability and disability and any circumstances where work and health interfere with each other.

 What is involved in an Occupational Health Assessment?

-It is likely the Occupational Health Physician has been sent a referral note by your employer asking him/her to address certain issues relating to your health and fitness for work.
+The employee is referred to the Occupational Health Service via a Referral Form which determines whether an assessment is required or not.
 The Occupational Health Physician will start the assessment by discussing your role in school and your occupational history and will then proceed to assess the reason for your referral, the nature of your medical complaints and associated work absence.
 At the end of the history taking, if it’s appropriate the Occupational Health Physician may do a physical examination.

 What about the confidentiality of my medical history?

-Everything that goes on in the assessment is entirely confidential, between you and the Occupational Health Practitioner.
-You can tell the Occupational Health Practitioner anything you like during this assessment and you may be reassured that nothing will be disclosed to any other party without your consent.
-In the report to the employer the OHS will not disclose personal of confidential information.
+Everything that goes on in the assessment is entirely confidential, between you and the Occupational Health Physician.
+You can tell the Occupational Health Physician anything you like during this assessment and you may be reassured that nothing will be disclosed to any other party without your consent.
+In the report to the employer the OHS will not disclose personal or confidential information.
 The OHS does however provide an opinion and relevant details including fitness for work and necessary restrictions and accommodation in the workplace.

 What do I need to bring with me to the medical?